If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

 Pimsleur teaches using audio lessons.
 You’ll listen to the host, repeat, and be prompted to put together sentences with words you’ve already learned.
 The lesson style forces you to actively participate throughout, meaning you’ll have to use what you’ve learned and actually speak the language.

+Pimsleur also provides a more effective route to learning a language overall.
+It is much better for learning about the culture of your target language.
 Most companies that offer courses for lots of different languages struggle to include the unique cultural aspects of each language.

 Aside from a handful of videos for some languages, Rosetta Stone basically ignores culture completely.
 The lessons feel very formulaic.
 The words they teach and images they use seem like they’re probably the exact same for every language.
-While it may not always be necessary to learn about the culture of a language you’re learning, doing so will make things a lot more fun and help you stay motivated.

 Pimsleur does much better with this.
 While most of the lessons could be very similar for every language, they also have some parts that are related to the culture of the language you’re learning.